Non-essential retail is planned to reopen on Monday 12 April. Tourism and hospitality is planned to reopen on Monday 26 April.

 Read the Welsh Government coronavirus regulations

-Changes to pedestrianised areas support social distancing and improve the safety of visitors.
+As Newport begins to reopen changes to pedestrianised areas support social distancing and improve the safety of visitors.

 The changes allow more safe space for shoppers as well as supporting more pubs, restaurants and cafés to start offering outdoor services.

 Customers are advised to pre-book tables and visits in advance where this service is offered.

 As High Street is included in the new pedestrianised areas, bus services that used this route will now operate directly to Newport bus station.

 View map of the city centre changes (pdf).